 Tasks To Do Two Days Before High School Starts

-Accept that it will be stressful and that everyone is going through it as well.
+Accept that it will be stressful and that everyone is also going through it.
 Stay present and ask for help before it is too late.

-Set up the academic planner by writing the courses and other information in it.
+Set up the academic planner by writing the courses and other information.